-She has been on the faculties of several international voice conferences, including those in San Francisco, Vancouver, Banff (Canada) and Australia.
-She has been an external lecturer for Goldsmiths College, UCL, Thames Valley University, the Royal Academy of Music and the London College of Music.
-She is a co-author of the Voice Clinic Handbook (now issued in its second edition).
-From 2000 – 2003 she was a member of the Council of the British Voice Association and was a member of the Education Working Party of the BVA.
+She has been on the faculties of several international voice conferences.
+She is a co-author of the Voice Clinic Handbook.
+She was on the Council of the British Voice Association and a member of their Education Working Party.

-Dinah has a particular interest in vocal pedagogy and vocal anatomy – the nuts and bolts of the singing voice –and her teaching emphasises the importance of breathing and support.
+Dinah has a particular interest in vocal pedagogy and anatomy –and her teaching emphasises the importance of breathing and support.